 - Excessive excretion of calcium in urine associated with kidney stones

-- Irregular heart beat and heart failure
+- Irregular heartbeat and heart failure

-Reported associations with other autoimmune diseases include:
+Reported associations with other autoimmune disorders include:

 - Pernicious anaemia

 - Autoimmune thyroiditis

 How is the diagnosis of Darier-Roussy sarcoidosis made?

 Sarcoidosis is diagnosed after taking a careful history, performing a full physical and ophthalmologic examination, and excluding tuberculosis.